Blog

 GPT-3 doesn’t struggle with the same limitations that Faker does, being able to produce any data point and maintain relationships between columns.
 Real data is complex though, and we can’t be sure that GPT-3 is truly modeling these intricacies.
 It is impressive, however, that we can explicitly ask GPT-3 to give us a statistical relationship in the data and it will deliver.

 GPT-3 does of course come with its own set of limitations, the most important being that OpenAI owns the model and all inputs and outputs, therefore, real production data can never be used as examples in prompts.
-This limits our ability to generate data that closely matches our production data.
+This limits our ability to generate fake data that closely matches our production data.

 If you are looking for a quick way to generate a small amount of data to test a POC, then GPT-3 is a great option.
 If you are looking for a way to produce high-quality test data that mimics the actual relationships in your production data, then perhaps you’re looking for something more like Tonic for development and testing and enable Data Science Mode to generate high fidelity data to use for your data science tasks. 👀